Your Expired Domain Might Be Poisoning Your SEO (Check Before You Buy)

 Malware History: The Other Half of Domain Vetting

 Blacklist checks catch domains that sent spam, but they miss infections that never generated enough volume to trigger filters.
-A domain might have hosted phishing pages or distributed malware without touching email systems—invisible to DNSBL scans but still penalized by search engines and browsers.
+A domain might have hosted phishing pages or distributed malware without touching email systems, invisible to DNSBL scans but still penalized by search engines and browsers.

 Combine these three sources with blacklist data for complete pre-purchase vetting.
+For the SEOs who want to script this rather than click, the deep dive below walks the bulk pipeline.

 Red Flags That Mean Walk Away

-Before you commit to a domain, certain signals demand immediate attention—they indicate the address has burned bridges with email systems and search engines.
+Before you commit to a domain, certain signals demand immediate attention, they indicate the address has burned bridges with email systems and search engines.

 Check Spamhaus DBL (Domain Block List) and ZEN first.
 A listing here means the domain has been tagged for spam operations, malware distribution, or phishing.
 Most corporate email gateways block these domains outright, making them nearly worthless for outreach or transactional mail.